 Life After Hate Earns GuideStar’s 2018 Platinum Seal of Transparency

 Life After Hate is proud to announce we have earned the Platinum Seal of Transparency from GuideStar, the world’s largest source of nonprofit information.
 Platinum is the highest level of recognition a charitable organization can earn, and demonstrates our commitment to transparency and accountability.
 We encourage you to check out our updated Platinum profile here.

-“We understand current and potential donors to Life After Hate want to know their support is going to have a direct impact in stemming the rise of hate and discrimination in the United States,” says Sammy Rangel, co-founder and executive director of Life After Hate.
+“We understand current and potential donors to Life After Hate want to know their support is going to have a direct impact in stemming the rise of hate and discrimination in the United States,” says Sammy Rangel, co-founder and former executive director of Life After Hate.